lavanet/lava/x/spec/README.md

 ## Transactions

-The plans module does not support any transactions.
+The Spec module does not support any transactions.

 ## Proposals

-The plans module provides a proposal to add/overwrite a spec to the chain
+The Spec module provides a proposal to add/overwrite a spec to the chain

 ```
 lavad tx gov submit-legacy-proposal spec-add <spec_json_1>,<spec_json_2> --from alice <gas-flags>